kurrent-io/documentation/docs/getting-started/use-cases/mix-and-match-database/introduction.md

 ## Traditional Approach

-Traditionally, systems use a single relational database for all operations and it is not simple or reliable to push updates to other data stores.
+Traditionally, systems use a single relational database for all operations, and pushing updates to other data stores is not reliable or straightforward.

 To distribute data across multiple databases, developers typically implement synchronization mechanisms like: